MileHacker Logo

 Conscious Selection

 • Seek accommodations that practice sustainability.
-While specific eco-certifications might be less common, identify places that work to lessen energy use, save water, use local produce, and engage in community initiatives.
+While specific eco-certifications may be not as common, identify spots that work to lessen power usage, save water, use local produce, and engage in local projects.
 Check Ecobnb for options.

 • Choose tour operators that prioritize ethical and sustainable practices.
 Ask about their environmental policies.
 Consider ethical tour operators like G Adventures.

-• A polite inquiry about their environmental practices can show your interest in responsible tourism.
+• A polite inquiry about their sustainable habits can show your interest in responsible tourism.

 • Your choices as a traveler can influence local businesses to move towards more sustainable operations.